shelepuginivan/hakutest/docs/handbook/guide/04-results-and-statistics.md

 ---
 title: Results and Statistics
+titleTemplate: Hakutest Handbook
-description: "Learn how to manage students' results and export statistics"
+description: Learn how to manage results of your students and export statistics
 ---

 # Results and Statistics